Students, Education and Community Outreach

 Research and developing knowledge-based tools is a very important part of our program.
 We have conducted arts-based research, qualitative and work in partnership with scientists from St. Michael’s Hospital as well master candidate research occupational therapy students from the University of Toronto.

-This year we will develop and present to a wider possibility of settings using our newly completed film, What’s Art Got to Do With it?
-Thanks to our Bell Let’s Talk Community Grant, there will be amazing new opportunities for outreach.
+We have used our film, What’s Art Got to Do With it? to develop and present the intersection of art and mental health to a wider audience.
+Thanks to a Bell Let’s Talk Community Grant, there have been amazing opportunities for outreach.

 Its great to see that there is a growing awareness for mental health issues and for valuing the power of creativity and art to both change lives and our ways of thinking.